• Increase Font

 Appointing an External Examiner

-Your law practice must appoint an external examiner to complete a written external examiner’s report on your trust records, which the examiner then forwards to the Law Society of NSW by the end of May each year.
+Your law practice must appoint an external examiner to complete a written external examiner's report on your trust records, which the examiner then forwards to the Law Society by 31 May each year.
 Find an external examiner.

 Notification

-Law practices are required to notify the Law Society of NSW of the person appointed as their external examiner and must also notify the Society when they terminate an appointment.
+Law practices are required to notify the Law Society of the person appointed as their external examiner and must also notify the Law Society when they terminate an appointment.

-To notify the Law Society complete the Notification of appointment or termination of external examiner form and return it completed to the Trust Accounts Department.
+To notify the Law Society complete the Notification of appointment or cessation of external examiner form and return it completed to the Trust Accounts Department.
+Further, prior to terminating the appointment of an external examiner the law practice is required to seek the approval of the designated local regulatory authority - the Law Society.
+To request approval complete the Request for Approval for Termination of External Examiner form.

 Information for examiners